bitonic/mazzo.li/posts/stopping-linux-threads.md

     Most of the content will also apply to any language beyond C and C++ which uses Linux threads directly, such as Rust's [`thread::spawn`](https://doc.rust-lang.org/std/thread/fn.spawn.html) and zig's `std::Thread::spawn`.

 Once you get into the business of starting threads, you're probably also in the business of stopping them.
 However the former is much easier than the latter.
-With "stopping" we mean stopping the thread while giving it a chance to run some cleanup operations before fully terminating.
+With "stopping" I mean stopping the thread while giving it a chance to run some cleanup operations before fully terminating.
 Or in other words, we want to terminate a thread while ensuring that memory is freed, locks are released, logs are flushed, and so on.[^cleanup]

 [^cleanup]: In C++, cleanup will probably be done by way of destructors, in which case the goal becomes to stop a thread running all outstanding destructors before the thread terminates.